garykac/woven/docs/spell-list.md

 ```
 Element: Fire

-Category: Attack Tendril, Move Mage
+Category: Attack Eye, Move Mage

-When cast: Remove TENDRILs from a adjacent location and then move into that location.
+When cast: Remove EYEs from a adjacent location and then move into that location.

 ### Split
 ```